 Equity Risk Premium

-Equity risk premium is the return in excess of the risk-free rate which must be earned by equities to convince investors to take on the risk inherent in them.
+Equity risk premium is the return on a stock in excess of the risk-free rate which must be earned by the stock to convince investors to take on the risk inherent in them.

-Equity risk premium on the market is an input in the capital asset pricing model.
-According to the capital asset pricing model, required rate return on a stock equals risk-free rate plus the product of beta coefficient and equity risk premium on the market.
+Equity risk premium on the market (also called market risk premium) is an input in the capital asset pricing model (CAPM).
+According to the CAPM, required rate return on a stock equals risk-free interest rate plus the product of beta coefficient and market (equity) risk premium.

 Equity Risk Premium (on the market)